scorbo2/musicplayer/README.md

-# musicplayer
+# MusicPlayer

-This is "musicplayer", a 100% Java music player with a UI written in Java Swing.
+This is "MusicPlayer", a 100% Java music player with a UI written in Java Swing.

 ![MusicPlayer](docs/musicplayer.jpg "MusicPlayer")